 A Newton room can vary in size.
 However, we recommend a room with an area of 150 – 220 m² to present the full spectrum of Newton modules, and accommodate classes of up to 30 pupils.

-Newton rooms should have an entry or welcome area, a cloakroom for coats and bags, and a place where the students can eat lunch.
+Newton Rooms should have an entry or welcome area, a cloakroom in close proximity, and a place where the students can eat lunch.
 A workspace for the Newton teacher might be necessary.
-In addition a small storage room is required, either in the Newton room or in close proximity.
+In addition a small storage room is required, either in the Newton Room or in close proximity.

-The Newton room is designed to facilitate variation in methods and type of activity.
-The Newton teacher uses the amphitheater to get closer contact between teacher and students.
+The Newton Room is designed to facilitate variation in methods and type of activity.
+The Newton teacher uses the amphitheatre to get closer contact between teacher and students.
 The pupils have access to workstations for working in groups, a laboratory with access to water, and open floor space that makes it possible to work with activities that demands more space.